I CARE

 Notes

 I CARE addresses the invisible, unpaid care and housework by revealing its gendered coding through a performative role reversal.
 Men perform everyday household tasks — mopping floors, cleaning windows, tidying bathrooms, or making beds — activities that are still often marked as "feminine" in the social consciousness.
-The real irritation does not lie in the act itself, but in the shift in attribution: only the man in this role makes visible what is otherwise taken for granted, and therefore invisible.
+The irritation does not lie in the act itself, but in the shift in attribution: only the man in this role makes visible what is otherwise taken for granted, and therefore invisible.

-Film poster designed by Anita Kern
+Poster designed by Anita Kern